PPierzc/ai-learns-to-sail/README.md

     | Trained           | 107.89           | 10.36           |

 #### Channel
+The second task involves sailing in a tight channel.
+Following a straight line is no longer the optimal solution as it would lead to a crash with a side pier.
+Instead the agent has to learn how to gybe to avoid getting destroyed.

+Below you will find a visualisation of the task along with a random solution (blue) and an optimal solution (black).

 <img alt="channel results" src="./imgs/channel.png" height="300px" />

 To run the task execute: